Sri Lankan sold 2011 Cricket World Cup Final: Minister - UrduPoint

 Sri Lankan 'sold' 2011 Cricket World Cup Final: Minister

-Colombo, (APP - UrduPoint / Pakistan Point News - 18th Jun, 2020 ) :Sri Lanka "sold" the 2011 World Cup final to India, the country's former sports minister said on Thursday, reviving one of cricket's most explosive match-fixing controversies.
+Colombo, (APP - UrduPoint / Pakistan Point News - 22nd Jun, 2020 ) :Sri Lanka "sold" the 2011 World Cup final to India, the country's former sports minister said Thursday, reviving one of cricket's most explosive match-fixing controversies.

 Mahindananda Aluthgamage, who was sports minister at the time, is the second senior figure to allege the final was fixed, after 1996 World Cup-winning skipper Arjuna Ranatunga.